INTEGRATED COUNSELING AND WELLNESS CAN HELP WITH ADHD

-At Integrated Counseling and Wellness, Isaac Hewitt has been working with children and adults that struggle with ADHD and other mental health concerns in many capacities for over ten years.
-Isaac helps children, their parents, and adults learn strategies for managing the struggles associated with ADHD, implementing treatments that may include learning self-soothing skills, organizational skills, managing activity levels, learning how to socialize with others, mindfulness training, learning about emotions and how to interact with these emotions.
+Integrated Counseling and Wellness has been working with children and adults that struggle with ADHD and other mental health concerns in many capacities for over ten years.
+We help children, their parents, and adults learn strategies for managing the struggles associated with ADHD, implementing treatments that may include learning self-soothing skills, organizational skills, managing activity levels, learning how to socialize with others, mindfulness training, learning about emotions and how to interact with these emotions.

 Whether you are a student having difficulties in school, an adult struggling with your thinking, or have a child struggling to learn; Integrated Counseling and Wellness has the professional knowledge and care to help you gain the skills necessary to overcome your challenges.